Georgia Herpetological Association & Rescue

 Pick up in Rockmart, NW Georgia

 Pascel: 4-years old, female, Veiled Chameleon.
 Pascel laid a clutch of infertile eggs a few months ago and recovered well.
 She loves to eat but doesn't like to be held (typical of this species).
 Her colors are vibrant and she is really interested in what's going on both in and out of her enclosure.
-Please note that chameleons should be kept in open-air environments and you can see our page "habitat & diet recommendations" for more information.
+Please note that chameleons should be kept in open-air environments, and you can see our page "habitat & diet recommendations" for more information.

-Pick up in Atlanta.
+Pick up in Atlanta near Sandy Springs

 Pick up in Decatur

 Tootie: juvenile, 2 years old, undetermined gender, Russian Tortoise.
 Tootie came to us from a family who had bought him but didn't have the time to continue caring for him.
 Testudo tortoises live extremely long lives if cared for properly, and we are looking for a forever home who will keep this in mind and have someone down the line to care for Tootie.
 Many tortoise owners put them into their wills to ensure that they are cared for properly (similarly to parrot owners).
 He/she is active and curious, and will need a family willing to provide her with a lot of enrichment.
+This species should be housed inside during the colder months (smaller, pet tortoises do not brumate as well as native species do, and it is important to remember that these are rescues with unknown previous health histories).
+If you plan to keep her outside, the following houses with a well-fenced-in area would be suitable: https://www.pinktortz.com/.

 Pick up in Rockmart, NW Georgia